Kit Mills Bransby

 linkedin_pp_zoom.png

-I am currently a postdoctoral fellow in the Visual Computing group at DTU Compute Copenhagen, under the supervision of Prof. Rasmus Paulsen.
+I am currently a postdoctoral fellow in the Visual Computing group at the Danish Technical University and the CARROT/ARTICHOKE cardiovascular research group at Rigshospitalet Copenhagen, under the supervision of Prof. Rasmus Paulsen and Prof. Klaus Kofoed.

 2. Combining geometric and image representations